ellipsesynergie/minify/README.md

 # Minify

 This package contain some command to minify css and javascript.
-This currently work only with Laravel 4.
+This package currently work only with Laravel 4.

 ### Status